How USC is structured

 USC’s organization is explained on the university’s Senior Administration page.

 The ideas that drive the university are explained on the Policies and Core Documents page, including USC’s role and mission, and code of ethics.
 We expect each and every employee to abide by the highest ethical standards.
 In addition, in both policy and practice we ensure compliance with all laws, regulations, and university policy.
-To support the highest level of ethics, integrity, and compliance, USC’s Office of Compliance provides information, training, and a hotline to direct questions or concerns.
-See the Office of Compliance webpage for details.
+To support the highest level of ethics, integrity, and compliance, USC’s Office of Professionalism and Ethics provides information and a hotline to direct questions or concerns.
+See their website for details.

 All university policy is housed on the official USC policy website – that is the only place where official policy is posted.
-Policies address employment and workplace issues, university organization and authority, administrative and business practices, faculty issues, student issues, and information technology.
 All employees are expected to familiarize themselves with – and adhere to – all policies.
+Policies address:

 In addition to official university policy, other offices across USC have established guidelines, processes and procedures to help enhance the student or employee experience.
 A few links you may find helpful in relation to policies, guidelines, processes and procedures: